epri-dev/wisund/doc/design.md

 8       | UART\_TXD  | Port 5 pin 7
 10      | UART\_RXD  | Port 5 pin 6

+## Building the software and firmware
+There are [instructions for building the software on the Raspberry Pi](@ref pibuild) and also instructions for building the firmware for the CC1200 evaluation board.
+(TODO: add CC1200 instructions).

 ## Tool design
 This tool consists of two main parts.
 One is a simple parser that is constructed with flex and bison.
 Its purpose is to interact with either a human user or a script and to translate and convey the commands to the Wi-SUN board in binary form.
 The other part connects the serial port to a tun device.
 Essentially, anything that comes in via the IPv6 tun device is passed to the serial port and vice versa.
 The program can differentiate message types because the first byte of each message designates the message type.
-See [message types](#message-type).
+See the Message types section below.

 ## Original prototype
 The original version was written in C and used the POSIX `select` to determine with of the three interfaces had data ready.
 This worked well enough for a prototype, but the interface was not elegant and the code was even less so.